gulliver-madrid/llm-chat/README.md

 - **Introducing a Detailed Changelog**: A `CHANGELOG.md` is now part of the project.
 It will list modifications, new features, and fixes for each release, giving everyone a clear view of how the project evolves.

+Thanks for your understanding and patience as we make these improvements.
+If you have any questions or need help navigating the changes, feel free to reach out.

 #### Development dependencies